-April 17, 2018
+April 17, 2018, with PAP

 On April 17, 2018, the Food and Drug Administration approved fostamatinib disodium hexahydrate tablets (TAVALISSE™, Rigel Pharmaceuticals, Inc.) for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.

 Approval was based on two identical, double-blind, placebo-controlled trials, FIT-1 (NCT02076399) and FIT-2 (NCT02076412) that enrolled a total of 150 patients with persistent or chronic ITP who had an insufficient response to previous treatment, which included corticosteroids, immunoglobulins, splenectomy, and/or a thrombopoietin receptor agonist.
 Patients were randomized 2:1 to fostamatinib (100 mg orally twice daily) or placebo for 24 weeks.
 Dose could be escalated to 150 mg orally twice daily after one month.